Curb Your Toilet Header Photo

 Moving Forward

-This app is purely conceptual, and I would like to emphasize that I am in no way taking credit for or attempting to steal the brilliant Larry David's (George Costanza) idea.
-However, I found this app to be very intriguing and believe there is an untapped market for something like this in the tech space.
+This app is purely conceptual, and I want to be clear that I am in no way taking credit for, or attempting to steal, the brilliant Larry David's (George Costanza's) idea.